HugoNikanor/VimCC/README.md

 on the fly.
 But I would still recommend opening the code files in a more well built editor for longer editing.

+## Forks
+A fork of this program for the "OpenComputers" mod is available [here](https://github.com/Vexatos/VimOC).
+This is an "official" port, but I'm not personally responsible for its development.

 ## Installation
 There are two ways to install the program:
 ### Via the Installer